Lyapunov criteria for uniform convergence of conditional distributions of absorbed Markov processes: Introduction

+for some $\varepsilon>0$ and some constants $C_1,C_2,C_3>0$, where $L$ denotes (an extension of) the infinitesimal generator of the Markov process $X$.

-Our goal is to prove the existence and uniqueness of a quasi-stationary distribution for two models which are very standard in ecology and evolution (cf.\ e.g.~\cite{champagnat-ferriere-al-06,champagnat-ferriere-al-08,cattiaux-meleard-10} and the references therein).
-In fact, we prove the uniform convergence in total variation of the law of $X_t$ given $X_t\not\in\d$ when $t\rightarrow+\infty$ to a unique quasi-stationary distribution.
-The first model is the multidimensional Lotka-Volterra birth and death process, and the second one the multidimensional competitive Lotka-Volterra (or logistic) Feller diffusion.
-These two models have received a lot of attention in the one-dimensional case, and a lot is known about their quasi-stationary behaviour~\cite{Martinez-Martin-Villemonais2012,CCLMMS09,ChampagnatVillemonais2015}, so we focus here on the multidimensional case, where the processes evolve on the state spaces $E\cup\d=\mathbb{Z}_+^d$ for birth and death processes (with $\mathbb{Z}_+=\{0,1,2,\ldots\}$) and $E\cup\d=\mathbb{R}_+^d$ for diffusion processes, where $d\geq 2$.
-The case where $\d=\{(0,\ldots,0)\}$ can be handled combining the results of the present paper and those known in the one-dimensional case~\cite{ChampagnatVillemonais2016,ChazottesColletEtAl2017,ChampagnatVillemonais2015} following the methods of~\cite[Thm.\,1.1]{cattiaux-meleard-10}.
-So we focus here on the case where absorption corresponds to the extinction of a single population, instead of the extinction of the whole population.
-This case corresponds to $\d=\mathbb{Z}^d_+\setminus\mathbb{N}^d$ and $E=\mathbb{N}^d$ (where $\mathbb{N}=\{1,2,\ldots\}$) for multidimensional birth and death processes and $\d=\mathbb{R}_+^d\setminus(0,+\infty)^d$ and $E=(0,+\infty)^d$ for multidimensional diffusions.
+We apply this criterion to Lotka-Volterra birth and death processes, and to competitive Lotka-Volterra Feller diffusion processes.
+The quasi-stationary behavior of (extensions of) these two models have received a lot of attention in the one-dimensional case~\cite{DoornErik1991,SteinsaltzEvans2007,KolbSteinsaltz2012,MartinezSanMartinEtAl2014,CCLMMS09,ChampagnatVillemonais2015,Chazottes2016,HeningKolb2019}.
+We focus here on the multidimensional case, where the processes evolve on the state spaces $E\cup\d=\mathbb{Z}_+^d$ for birth and death processes (with $\mathbb{Z}_+=\{0,1,2,\ldots\}$) and $E\cup\d=\mathbb{R}_+^d$ for diffusion processes, with $d\geq 2$, and where absorption corresponds to the extinction of a single population.
+This means that $\d=\mathbb{Z}^d_+\setminus\mathbb{N}^d$ and $E=\mathbb{N}^d$ (where $\mathbb{N}=\{1,2,\ldots\}$) for multidimensional birth and death processes and $\d=\mathbb{R}_+^d\setminus(0,+\infty)^d$ and $E=(0,+\infty)^d$ for multidimensional diffusions.
+Non-uniform exponential convergence to quasi-stationary distributions for such processes can be obtained using~\cite{ChampagnatVillemonais2017},~\cite{Velleret2018} or~\cite{Ferre2018}.

+\begin{rem} The case where absorption corresponds to the extinction of the whole population, i.e. $\d=\{(0,\ldots,0)\}$, can be handled combining the results of the present paper and those known in the one-dimensional case~\cite{ChampagnatVillemonais2016,ChampagnatVillemonais2015} following the methods of~\cite[Thm.\,1.1]{cattiaux-meleard-10}.
+This case was also considered in~\cite{ChazottesColletEtAl2017}. \end{rem}